This leaflet has been designed to provide information relating to your child’s plan of care as a patient at this hospital.

 Follow up care

-It is not necessary for your child to be reviewed in the out patient clinic again following his/her surgery.
-If your general practitioner (GP) feels that it is necessary for your child to be reviewed by the ophthalmologist again they will re-refer you to the clinic.
+It is not necessary for your child to be reviewed in the out-patient clinic again following his/ her surgery although sometimes a video-consultation is arranged a few weeks afterwards.
+If your general practitioner (GP) feels that it is necessary for your child to be reviewed by the ophthalmologist again they will re-refer your child back to the clinic.

 Benefits, risks and alternatives